Wetlands cemetery objections: Bennie | Dandenong Star Journal

 Greater Dandenong Council has raised several “causes of concern” with the State Government about a controversial plan for a cemetery on Dandenong Creek floodplains.

-Chief executive John Bennie said at a 28 February council meeting said the council was opposed to potentially having the application’s decision taken out its hands.
+Chief executive John Bennie said at a 28 February council meeting said the council was opposed to potentially having the application decision taken out its hands.

 “If that’s the case, the council would not be the responsible authority and therefore not the decision maker.”